 Tassies are an old Southern dessert whose name comes from the French word “tassette” which is a small pocket or pouch.
 The pastry shell or “pouch” is usually made of only three ingredients – cream cheese, butter and flour.
 The filling is typically lemon or pecans.
-Pecans are native to the south and tassies are indeed, an old Southern dessert.
+Pecans are native to the south so it makes sense that Tassies are an old Southern dessert

 - 1 1/4 cups all-purpose flour